shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 https://wiki.openstack.org/wiki/Security/Juno/Keystone#Notable_changes_since_Icehouse
 ####Description

--	Keystone consists of a combination of services: identity, assignment, catalog, policy, token and so on.
-Each of the service has specific drivers, which can be plugged using configuration profile.
+-	Keystone consists of a combination of services: Identity, Assignment, Catalog, Policy, Token and so on.
+Each of the service has specific drivers, which can be plugged using configuration file.
 -	Keystone performs access control: authentication and authorization (entitlement) of users.
-The authentication process can be performed using three mechanisms: username/password, token, and External authentication (including external authentication middleware or an external authentication mechanism which set REMOTE_AUTH variable).
-A successful authentication issues a token to the requester.
+The authentication process can be performed using three mechanisms: username/password, token, and external authentication (including external authentication middleware or an external authentication mechanism which set REMOTE_AUTH variable).
+After successful authentication, Keystone issues a token to the requester.
--	The authorization process consists of assignment of roles, policy definition file specific for specific OpenStack service, entitlement decision engine and enforcement points.
+-	The authorization process consists of assignment of roles, policy definition file specific for a specific OpenStack service, entitlement decision engine and enforcement points.
 -	Keystone provides identity provisioning service e.g., users, tenants, groups, roles, domains
--   As an addition, Keystone provides catalog services   (description of     services and endpoints) for each user.

 <a name="assumption"/>
 ###System Assumptions (External Dependencies)
 ####Application

-- Keystone running in WSGI server which is accessible via public port 5000 and admin port 35357
+- Keystone is running in WSGI server which is accessible via public port 5000 and admin port 35357
 - The document will cover both V2.0 (limited only for Token service) and V3.0 API.
 - Keystone.conf, unless stated otherwise, the default values of the configuration file is used (keystone with devstack setting)
 - PKI token (default token provider)